kazuibasou/hyper-dk-series/README.md

 ## Application: Rich club detection

 We define a higher-order rich club in which the nodes with the largest degrees are densely interconnected by hyperedges.
-Please see the notebook `3_rich_club.ipynb` located in the folder `hyper-dk-series/py/` for instructions on the detection of higher-order rich clubs in Python.
+Please see the notebook `3_rich_club.ipynb` [NM: Same here. embed a hyperlink?] located in the folder `hyper-dk-series/py/` for instructions on the detection of higher-order rich clubs in Python.
 Please also see Ref.
 [2] for details on the detection method.

 # C++